The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Introduction

-Another flow where large-scale dynamics heavily impact the system response is Rayleigh-B\'enard convection (RBC), the flow in a fluid layer heated from below and cooled from above.
-RBC has been shown to be in close analog to TCF \citep{busse2012twins}, with the analog to the angular momentum transport between cylinders being the heat transfer between plates.
-Modulated RBC convection has been studied experimentally in \cite{jin2008experimental}, who found no increase in the mean heat transfer at the plates as if a sinusoidal modulation of the bottom temperature was applied.
-However, if the modulation was introduced through pulses or ``kicks'', a maximum heat transport enhancement of $7\%$ could be achieved when the pulse was synchronized to the existing energy scales, showing resonant enhancement in this system. \cite{jin2008experimental} rationalized this as ``spikier'' pulses being better for heat transfer enhancement than ``flatter'' ones. \cite{jin2008experimental} also found that amplitude of the fluctuations in the heat transfer and temperature were found to depended on both amplitude and frequency of the modulation in the case of pulsatile modulation. \cite{yang2020periodically} extend these results through simulations, finding a modification of the mean heat transfer of a maximum of $25\%$ in two- and three-dimensional RBC when the boundary temperature was modulated at frequencies close to the frequencies of the existing flow structures.
-The main difference between both cases is the amplitude of the modulation: the perturbations in the first study were much smaller than those in the second study, which were of equal size to the fixed temperature.
+While not many other studies of modulated PCF or RPCF have been conducted, modulated Rayleigh-B\'enard convection (RBC), i.e.~the flow in a fluid layer heated from below and cooled from above, has seen more attention, and can give us some hints on what behaviour to expect from modulated RPCF.
+This is because RBC has been shown to be in close analog to TCF \citep{busse2012twins}, with the analog to the angular momentum transport between cylinders being the heat transfer between plates, and it is another flow where large-scale dynamics heavily impact the system response.
+Modulated RBC has been studied experimentally in \cite{jin2008experimental}, who found no increase in the mean heat transfer at the plates as if a sinusoidal modulation of the bottom temperature was applied.
+However, if the modulation was introduced through pulses or ``kicks'', a maximum heat transport enhancement of $7\%$ could be achieved when the pulse was synchronized to the existing energy scales, showing resonant enhancement in this system. \cite{jin2008experimental} rationalized this as ``spikier'' pulses being better for heat transfer enhancement than ``flatter'' ones. \cite{jin2008experimental} also found that amplitude of the fluctuations in the heat transfer and temperature were found to depend on both amplitude and frequency of the modulation in the case of pulsatile modulation. \cite{yang2020periodically} extend these results through simulations, finding a modification of the mean heat transfer of a maximum of $25\%$ in two- and three-dimensional RBC when the boundary temperature was modulated at frequencies close to the frequencies of the existing flow structures.
+The main difference between both cases is the amplitude of the modulation: the perturbations in the first study were much smaller than those in the second study, which were of equal in size to the fixed temperature.